jrodeiro5/Country.to-iso2.code/README.md

 Usage

-To use the Country to ISO Code Converter, simply open the index.html file in your web browser.
-You will see a user-friendly interface with an input field and a "Convert" button.

 Enter a country name or an ISO code in the input field.
 Click the "Convert" button.
 The result will be displayed below the input field.